circlefin/verite/packages/docs/docs/tutorials/solidity-verifications.md

 describe("VerificationRegistry", function () {})
 ```

-When writing tests, you would groups test cases logically within as many describe statements as make sense.
+When writing tests, you would groups test cases logically within as many describe statements as you need.
 For the sake of this tutorial, we're going to use just one describe statement and we'll put all of our tests inside that statement.

 Just remember that each test we write should be added inside the describe statement.